ayakoneko/EventBookingLaravel/README.md

   - Consent checkbox required during registration.
   - Server-side validation ensures users must agree before account creation.

-### ✨ Advanced Requirements – Event Categories
+### ✨ Advanced Requirements – Event Waiting List
+- **Attendees**
+  - Can join a waitlist if an event is full.
+  - Can view which waitlists they are currently on.
+  - Can leave a waitlist at any time.
 - **Organisers**
-  - Can assign one or more categories to an event when creating or updating it.
+  - Can view the list of attendees on the waitlist for their events.
-- **Attendees**
+- **Underlying Principles**
-  - Categories are displayed on event detail pages.
-  - Homepage includes a filter by category option.
+  - **Data Persistence:** Waitlist records are stored reliably in the database.
+  - **Conditional UI:** Waitlist options are only shown when an event is full and the user is eligible to join.
-- **Database**
+- **Advanced Feature**
-  - Many-to-many relationship between `events` and `categories` using a pivot table.
+  - **Automated Notification:** When a booking is cancelled for a full event, the system automatically sends an email notification to the first attendee on the waitlist.
+      - Tested using `Mail::fake()` and demonstrated via Laravel’s log mailer.

 ---